 MDSGC offers our sincere congratulations to our student presenters, a huge thanks to our internship mentors, collaborators, and supporting staff, and our hope that all attendees enjoyed and learned from these presentations!

-The regular application period for Academic Year 2025-2026 scholarships will open in April 2025, with the application deadline in May.
-Any student may still submit an off-cycle application for consideration if funding becomes available.
+The regular application period for Academic Year 2025-2026 scholarships will open on April 14, 2025, with the application deadline on May 14, 2025.
+After that, any student may still submit an off-cycle application for consideration if funding becomes available.
 For information about the program and to apply, visit the MDSGC Scholarships page.

 On Monday, April 8th, 2024, the Moon crossed in front of the Sun as seen from much of North America, giving millions of Americans another chance to experience a solar eclipse.
 Like in October 2023 and August 2017, Maryland experienced a partial solar eclipse.
 During a partial eclipse the Sun is never fully blocked by the Moon.
 This means that it is never safe to look directly at a partial eclipse without special eye protection — regular sunglasses are not okay!
 Please see below for more information on safe observing practices.